jawadrasool/RepData_PeerAssessment1/PA1_template.md

 For this assignment, __I have decided to use the mean for the 5-minute interval__.

-I create a new dataset that is equal to the original dataset but with the missing data filled in:
+I **create a new dataset that is equal to the original dataset but with the missing data filled in**:

 ```r